 The political and social momentum around the legalization of marijuana continues to grow in the United States.
 On Election Day this year, Michigan voters officially approved recreational marijuana, making Michigan the tenth state nationwide to do so.
 Moreover, voters in both Utah and Missouri voted “yes” to the legalization of medicinal marijuana.

-In New York State, for example, incumbent Democratic Governor Andrew Cuomo completely shifted his position in favor of legalization after receiving a strong electoral challenge from actress Cynthia Nixon, who was strongly in favor of legalization.
-In response, Cuomo authorized a 75-page report from the New York Department of Health, which came out in favor of recreational marijuana.
+In New York State, for example, incumbent Democratic Governor Andrew Cuomo completely shifted his position in favour of legalization after receiving a strong electoral challenge from actress Cynthia Nixon, who was strongly in favour of legalization.
+In response, Cuomo authorized a 75-page report from the New York Department of Health, which came out in favour of recreational marijuana.
 The plan now is to formulate a specific proposal in early 2019 and have it ready for a vote by the end of the year.

-A similar story is the case in Illinois, where Democrat Governor J.B.
+A similar story is a case in Illinois, where Democrat Governor J.B.
 Pritzker defeated a Republican incumbent.
-Pritzker included recreational marijuana in his campaign platform, and has already received assurance from the House Speaker of Illinois that there are enough votes to move ahead with legalization.
-The goal is to start debate on new legislation in January 2019 and have a finished bill before 2020.
+Pritzker included recreational marijuana in his campaign platform and has already received assurance from the House Speaker of Illinois that there are enough votes to move ahead with legalization.
+The goal is to start the debate on new legislation in January 2019 and have a finished bill before 2020.

 In addition to New Jersey, New York, Illinois and New Mexico, a handful of other states now appear closer to moving forward with ballot initiatives and building support for cannabis legalization.
 For example, three Northeastern states – Rhode Island Connecticut and Delaware – appear to be keeping an eye on developments in Massachusetts, which is the biggest state in the region to legalize recreational marijuana.
 An in the Midwest, Ohio appears ready to move forward with an important ballot initiative in 2019 that would pave the way for legalization.